Newborn skin is delicate and the same is true for a baby’s immune system.

-However, this rule might not need to be applied when it comes to babies that have passed the newborn stage.
-Not to mention the fact that washing anything baby-related in a house that already separates whites from colours in a wash can be incredibly time-consuming and make it very easy for the person doing the washing to feel trapped in an unending cycle of dirty and clean washing.
+Washing anything baby-related separately can be incredibly time-consuming and make it very easy for the person doing the washing to feel trapped in an unending cycle of dirty and clean washing.

 Therefore, after considering the opinions and experiences of a number of mothers and fathers, this article will try to establish if there are any negative repercussions to washing baby and adult clothes together.

-With regards to fabric conditioner, it is best to avoid it, as it normally contains a number of chemicals that will be too harsh on the sensitive skin of a baby.
+With regards to fabric conditioner, it’s best to avoid it, as it normally contains a number of chemicals that will be too harsh on the sensitive skin of a baby.

 Regarding a combined wash the main benefit is that it saves time therefore frees up your day.